Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 to governed decision.

-Two parallel governance flows — quantified risk for CR + OR scenarios, third-party risk for the provider lifecycle — converging in board-ready capital impact and regulator-ready submission evidence.
+Two parallel governance flows — quantified risk for CR + OR scenarios, third-party risk for the provider lifecycle — converging in board-ready outputs and evidence prepared for internal review and regulatory submission, under applicable rules and institution approval.

 Flow A·Quantified Risk Workflow — CR + OR